 OSU requires a minimum grade point average of 2.25 and a regionally accredited bachelor’s degree.
 Like most on this list, the subjects are a range, so be sure to examine the individual websites.

 Students must be made aware financial aid is not as great the second time around.
 You will not be able to apply for grants, but you will have options for loans, scholarships, and work-study options.

 Federal Student Loans

-Students are still able to apply for federal student loans, but the lifetime limit for these loans is in tandem with their first undergraduate degree, whereas a master’s degree would be a new lifetime limit altogether.
+Students are still eligible for federal student loans.
+However, the lifetime limit for these loans is in tandem with their first undergraduate degree.
+A master’s degree has a new lifetime limit altogether.

 Much like a first-time undergraduate, you can still apply for the majority of scholarships available.
 Make sure to research what scholarships might suit you, as some being made available are specifically for women and those of disadvantaged backgrounds.

 The jobs available for work-study for second bachelor’s degree students are usually on-campus.
 Plus, these are usually minimum wage.